Engagement and Outreach

 Outreach and International Affairs guides Virginia Tech’s global presence; its regional research and professional development and development centers across the commonwealth focus on graduate education and professional development.
 Blacksburg-based centers are dedicated to engagement, language, culture, and economic development.

-The Campus Kitchen combats hunger and food waste by redirecting high-quality, surplus food from Dining Services to hunger-relief agencies in the New River Valley.
-Since its launch in 2015, the Campus Kitchen has provided more than 100,000 pounds of food and engaged more than 500 volunteers.
+One of VT Engage's signature programs, The Campus Kitchen at Virginia Tech, combats hunger and food waste by redirecting unserved and unused food from campus dining centers to nonprofits in the New River Valley.
+Since its launch in 2015, the Campus Kitchen has diverted more than 146,000 pounds of food to community – the equivalent of 22 elephants!

 Student Engagement and Campus Life